Follow TV Tropes

 • Elmuh Fudd Syndwome: Played to chilling effect in "97 Bonnie and Clyde".

-• Establishing Character Moment: The page quote at the top, considering it's specially made to not only rope in the children that would become big fans of him, but also to make a satirical point about how parents get worked up about him yet let their kids watch desensitized violence in the form of cartoons a la Tom and Jerry.
+• Establishing Character Moment: The image quote at the top, which is the opening line of the album's first verse (in "My Name Is"), sets the tone for Em's persona pretty well.
+It has further been interpreted as having been specially made to not only rope in the young audiences that would become big fans of him, but also to make a satirical point about how parents get worked up about him yet let their kids watch desensitized violence in the form of cartoons like Tom and Jerry.

 • Extreme Omnisexual: Referenced in "My Name Is".